-In 2017, Dollar Tree (which also owns Family Dollar) sent out letters to their suppliers stating they would like to phase out 17 toxic chemicals from their products by 2020.
+Dollar Tree (which also owns Family Dollar) sent out letters to their suppliers stating they would like to phase out 17 toxic chemicals from their products by 2020.
 However, Dollar Tree didn't outline the steps they would take to actually hold companies accountable for removing lead, BPA and other toxics from their products.
 They also failed to disclose how their suppliers responded.
-So CHS continued advocating, by sending affiliated stockholders to the Dollar Tree shareholder meeting to advocate for eliminating toxic chemicals.
-In November 2017, the Mind the Store Campaign released its annual Retailer Report Card grading major retailers on toxic chemicals in products and packaging.
-CHS worked with Mind the Store on this report.
-Dollar Tree received a ‘D’ grading, while Dollar General and 99 Cents Only Stores received an ‘F’ grade.
+So CHS continued advocating, by sending affiliated stockholders to the Dollar Tree shareholder meeting to push for more specific, public commitments from the company. .
+Later that year, the Mind the Store Campaign released its 2017 Retailer Report Card grading major retailers on toxic chemicals in products and packaging, with support from CHS.
+Dollar Tree received a ‘D’ grade for its preliminary commitments, while Dollar General and 99 Cents Only Stores received an ‘F’ grade.
 CHS and partners continued to encourage all dollar stores to sign onto the Chemical Footprint Project.

-In 2018, campaign leaders and supporters continued attending shareholder meetings and share information about toxic chemicals in dollar store products.
-In November 2018, the Retailer Report Card showed again that dollar stores were lagging far behind other major retailers in taking action to protect their customers.
+In 2018, campaign leaders and supporters continued attending shareholder meetings and sharing information about toxic chemicals in dollar store products.
+The 2018 Retailer Report Card showed again that dollar stores were lagging far behind other major retailers in taking action to protect their customers.
 Dollar Tree continues to make incremental progress, but again earns a ‘D’ grade.
 Its Corporate Sustainability Report indicates that its products are now being tested to determine the presence of 17 toxic chemicals.
 But it fails to disclose a timeline for these product tests, or sign onto the Chemical Footprint Project.